fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 ## Relationship to Companion Documents

-This document is a companion to {{!TRAINING-BENCH}}, which defines benchmarking methodologies for AI training network fabrics.
+This document is a companion to {{TRAINING-BENCH}}, which defines benchmarking methodologies for AI training network fabrics.
 Both documents share common terminology (Section 2), test topology conventions (Section 3), and reporting formats ({{reporting}}).
 Both documents use the terminology defined in
-{{!TERMINOLOGY}}, which provides the common terminology base for AI fabric benchmarking.
+{{TERMINOLOGY}}, which provides the common terminology base for AI fabric benchmarking.

 Where training workloads are dominated by bulk synchronous collective